noop-dev/VICE_emu/testprogs/drive/viavarious/readme.txt

-This directory contains various VIA tests, ported from andre fachats ciavarious.
+This directory contains various VIA tests, ported from Andre Fachats "ciavarious" programs.

-The idea is that andres programs cover a bunch of things that likely matter for the VIA too. the respective tests have been reworked to match what the original test want to do as close as possible.
+The idea is that Andres programs cover a bunch of things that likely matter for the VIA too.
+The respective tests have been reworked to match what the original tests want to do as close as possible.
 --------------------------------------------------------------------------------

 THIS IS WORK IN PROGRESS, THE TESTS DO NOT ACTUALLY WORK PROPERLY YET, AND NO REFERENCE DATA IS ATTACHED SO THEY WILL ALWAYS SHOW RANDOM ERRORS/RED

+working so far:

+VIA1:   Timer A / B

+VIA10:  Port B (output timer at PB7 and read back PB)
+VIA11:  Port B (output timer at PB7 and read back PB)
+VIA12:  Port B (output timer at PB7 and read back PB)
+VIA13:  Port B (output timer at PB7 and read back PB)

+reference data comes from my 1541C, more testing on other drives is needed (gpz)

 --------------------------------------------------------------------------------
+Following is a brief overview of how certain CIA features are related to the respective VIA features (in reality it can be assumed that CIA was actually developed by using the VIA masks and extending them - simply because that would save a lot of time and eventually very expensive test runs).

 CIA      VIA